 New Testament (NT)

-NT 5000 Intro to the New Testament - 3 Hours
+NT 5000 Introduction to the New Testament - 3 Hours

 Introductory survey of the New Testament, including the life and ministry of Christ, apostolic history, New Testament literature, principal critical issues, and the unity and diversity of New Testament theology.
 This course meets the NT General Comprehensive requirement for MA students and the English Bible competency requirement for MDiv students, who must meet the SBCT requirement.
 Not for credit in the MA/NT or MA/OT programs.
 Elective credit in MDiv program.
 Auditors are not permitted in General Comp courses unless they have taken previous undergraduate course work in the subject or are not intending to complete the MA program.
 Offered spring.